Your first trade lab order in 5 minutes

 - Pick a side: Buy or Sell.

-- Pick an order type.
-Limit is the default and the right starting choice.
+- Pick Limit as the order type.
+It is the right starting choice.

 - Toggle on a bracket order so your stop and target ride along with the entry.
-This is the single best habit to build on day one.
+The single best habit to build on day one.

 5. Place it

 Click Place order.
 A confirmation banner appears showing the order's status.
 If it says pending, the order is on the book waiting for a fill.
-If it fills immediately, you will see the fill notification and a new row in the Positions tab.
+If it fills immediately, you will see the fill notification and a new row in Positions.

 What to do next